arshia-rgh/deal_direct/README.md

 For more details, refer to the [Dockerfile](Dockerfile) in the project repository.
 ***------------------------------------------------***
 ## Chat Feature
+You can start real time chat for a product with the seller of the product.

 ### How to Use the Chat